MahmoudHegazi/Animation/README.md

 using JavaScript, TweenJS , CreateJS, Jquery, and adobe animation

-I work with 2 situations with instructions and without instructions , my task all JS code needed and draw some ite
+I work with 2 situations with instructions and without instructions , my task all JS code needed and create some items

 and control  arrow and steps sequence